 Mutual funds are one of the most popular ways to invest and build wealth.
-This article is designed to help you understand what they are, how they work, and things you may want to consider.
+As an aspiring investor, it is important that you know the available types of mutual funds and understand how they work.
+This article would help you do just that by discussing what they are, how they work, and other things you may want to consider.

-What then are mutual funds?
-They are a ‘pot of money’ contributed by different investors and are managed by an individual or group.
-Put in other words, a mutual fund is an entity that pools cash from a variety of investors for the sole purpose of investing in shares, bonds, treasury bills, and the like.
-All of these are referred to as ‘portfolio of investments’.
+Mutual funds are a ‘pot of money’ contributed by different investors and are managed by an individual or group.
+Put in other words, it is an entity that pools cash from a variety of investors for the sole purpose of investing in shares, bonds, treasury bills, and the likes.
+All of these are referred to as ‘portfolio of investments.